 Poulane-Style Miche – the largest loaf of bread ever

 I found the recipe for the Poulane-Style Miche online as well.
-I’ll summarize the bread-making process here, but Jude’s blog post has much better (and more) pictures that I can take.
+I’ll summarize the bread-making process here.

 This is a country-style, whole wheat bread.
 The original recipe uses sifted whole wheat flour, but Reinhart himself recommends a mix of whole wheat and bread flours, which is what I used.
 The blog I link to above used white whole wheat flour, which I also recommend for this recipe because regular whole wheat flour, as I used, makes it a heavily- and heartily- flavored loaf.

 This is a sourdough bread, so it takes a while for the dough to make.
 I was supposed to make this bread over two days, but I didn’t have enough time to finish it in time for dinner on the second day, so my bread-making process spanned three.
 Remember that although it takes you three days to make, you’re making four and a half (4.5!) pounds of bread.
 So you’re really netting 1.5 pounds of bread per day of work.
 That’s not so bad… right?

 The first day: Make a firm starter.